 If unfamiliar with the term, a Commonplace Book is a book to record or compile knowledge.
 It isn’t a journal.
 A journal is where you are reflecting upon the day, an idea, or experience.
 The Commonplace Book is where you are recording the things you are learning, or have learned.

-With selecting text from articles I read online, or books that I have read, I am creating a digital commonplace book.
+By selecting text from articles I read online, or books that I have read, I am creating a digital commonplace book.
 This goes without saying that I, too, have a physical commonplace book that is a hybrid bullet journal and journal.
 Why not?

 In this more constructive form, I use Readwise for prepping slides, blog posts & newsletters.